2010 Ford F-150 Interior

 - "Lower-line models are rather stark inside, but even though the tested uplevel Lariat has few padded surfaces, it features faux wood and aluminum trim that helps dress up a two-tone cabin that looks about as good as hard plastic can."-- Consumer Guide

-- "With newly sculpted, leather covered driver and front passenger seats in place, comfort on long hauls is better than it has been in a long time.
-The dashboard reminds you of a near-luxury car, which begs the question "Why drive a truck, anyway?"
-Wood trim accents the brushed aluminum-like finish of the plastic areas around the dashboard." -- Left Lane News
+- "With newly sculpted, leather covered driver and front passenger seats in place, comfort on long hauls is better than it has been in a long time." -- Left Lane News

 - "Our favorite feature is the all-new navigation and infotainment system.
 It provides real-time traffic, local fuel prices and incredibly useful radar maps of the weather.
 It's a must-have for any F-150 buyer purchasing a truck for frequent towing over long distances; the system will help those drivers save time, purchase fuel at relatively low prices and arrive at their destination safely and on time." -- PickupTrucks.com